Solfège: Origin

 "Ut" was changed in the 1600s in Italy to the open syllable "Do".
 Guido's system had only six notes, but "si" was added later as the seventh note of the diatonic scale.
 In Anglophone countries, "si" was changed to "ti" by Sarah Glover in the nineteenth century so that every syllable might begin with a different letter.
-"Ti" is used in tonic sol-fa (and in the famed American show tune "Do-Re-Mi").
+"Ti" is used in tonic sol-fa (and in the famous song from the film 'Sound of Music' "Do-Re-Mi").

-Some authors speculate that the solfège syllables (do, re, mi, fa, sol, la, ti) might have been influenced by the syllables of the Arabic solmization system called درر مفصّلات Durar Mufaṣṣalāt ("Detailed Pearls") (dāl, rā', mīm, fā', ṣād, lām, tā).
-This mixed-origin theory was brought forward by scholars as early as the seventeenth and eighteenth century, in the works of Francisci a Mesgnien Meninski and Jean-Benjamin de La Borde.
-Modern scholars are mostly skeptical.
+Some authors speculate that the solfège syllables (do, re, mi, fa, sol, la, ti) might have been influenced by the syllables of the Arabic solmisation system called درر مفصّلات Durar Mufaṣṣalāt ("Detailed Pearls") (dāl, rā', mīm, fā', ṣād, lām, tā).
+This mixed-origin theory was proposed by scholars as early as the seventeenth and eighteenth centuries, in the works of Francisci a Mesgnien Meninski and Jean-Benjamin de La Borde.
+Modern scholars are mostly skeptical, however.

 In Elizabethan England

 In the Elizabethan era, England and its related territories used only four of the syllables: mi, fa, sol, and la.
 "Mi" stood for modern ti or si, "fa" for modern do or ut, "sol" for modern re, and "la" for modern mi.
-Then, fa, sol and la would be repeated to also stand for their modern counterparts, resulting in the scale being "fa, sol, la, fa, sol, la, mi, fa".
+Then, fa, sol and la would be repeated to stand for their modern counterparts as well, resulting in the scale being "fa, sol, la, fa, sol, la, mi, fa".
 The use of "fa", "sol" and "la" for two positions in the scale is a leftover from the Guidonian system of so-called "mutations" (i.e. changes of hexachord on a note, see Guidonian hand).
 This system was largely eliminated by the 19th century, but is still used in some shape note systems, which give each of the four syllables "fa", "sol", "la", and "mi" a different shape.

-An example of this type of solmization occurs in Shakespeare's King Lear, where in Act 1, Scene 2, Edmund exclaims to himself right after Edgar's entrance so that Edgar can hear him: "O, these eclipses do portend these divisions".
+An example of this type of solmisation occurs in Shakespeare's King Lear, where in Act 1, Scene 2, Edmund exclaims to himself immediately after Edgar's entrance so that Edgar can hear him: "O, these eclipses do portend these divisions".
 Then, in the 1623 First Folio (but not in the 1608 Quarto), he adds "Fa, so, la, mi".
 This Edmund probably sang to the tune of Fa, So, La, Ti (e.g. F, G, A, B in C major), i.e. an ascending sequence of three whole tones with an ominous feel to it: see tritone (historical uses).